amylmy/KickStart-GoogleCompetition/README.md

 # Kickstart-Google
-This project saved my solution for google kickstart.
+This project saved my solutions for google kickstart.

 For more contests and solutions, you can refer to https://github.com/ckcz123/codejam